-(g) For all other securities - 100% of fair value.
+(g) For all other securities - 100% of fair value..

-(a) replacing the first sentence of "General Instructions" with the following:
+(a) replacing the first sentence after the heading "GENERAL INSTRUCTIONS" with the following:

-Complete and submit this form to the relevant regulator(s) or in Québec, the securities regulatory authority, or self-regulatory organization (SRO) if an individual has left a sponsoring firm and is seeking to reinstate their registration in one or more of the same categories or reinstate their same status of permitted individual as before with a sponsoring firm.
+Complete and submit this form to the relevant regulator(s) or in Québec, the securities regulatory authority, or self-regulatory organization (SRO) if an individual has left a sponsoring firm and is seeking to reinstate their registration in one or more of the same categories or reinstate their same status of permitted individual as before with a sponsoring firm.,

-- (b) replacing "end of three months" with "90th day" in section 1 of "General Instructions", - (c) adding "other than changes to Item 13.3(c)" after "Items 13 (Regulatory Disclosure)" in section 2, - (d) deleting "or elsewhere in the securities legislation of your province or territory.
-Please refer to those definitions." in the last paragraph of "Terms", - (e) adding "with securities regulation experience" after "legal adviser" in "How to submit this form NRD format" and in "How to submit this form Format, other than NRD format", - (f) replacing "If "yes" with "If "Yes"" in the last sentence of section 4 of Item 1, - (g) replacing "E-mail address, if available" in section 1 of Item 4 with "Business e-mail address", - (h) replacing Item 5 with the following:
+- (b) replacing "end of three months" with "90th day" in section 1 after the heading "GENERAL INSTRUCTIONS", - (c) adding "other than changes to Item 13.3(c)" after "Items 13 (Regulatory Disclosure)" in section 2 after the heading "GENERAL INSTRUCTIONS", - (d) in the last paragraph after the heading "Terms", replacing "[Registration of Individuals and Review of Permitted Individuals]" with "Registration of Individuals and Review of Permitted Individuals]" and deleting "or elsewhere in the securities legislation of your province or territory.
+Please refer to those definitions", - (e) adding "with securities law experience" after "legal adviser" in the paragraph after the heading "NRD format" and in the third paragraph after the heading "Format, other than NRD format", - (f) replacing "If "yes"" with "If "Yes"" in the last sentence of section 4 of Item 1, - (g) replacing "E-mail address, if available" in section 1 of Item 4 with "Business e-mail address", - (h) replacing Item 5 with the following: